GMTurbo/smasher/README.md

 --output is optional.  defaults to /output/ in working directory

 ##Join Tips
-Joining assumes the files are named in the following format (which they are when you smash):
+Joining assumes the files are named in the following format (which they are when using the '--break' command):

 ```
 file.iso.0